theGosh/thegosh.github.io/cv.md

 <p align="left">
 Advisors: Drs.
 Gareth Russell and Simon Garnier
 <p align="left">
-Dissertation: The interplay of the physical landscape and social dynamics in shaping movement of African savanna elephants (Loxodonta
+Dissertation: The interplay of the physical landscape and social dynamics in shaping movement of African savanna elephants (Loxodontabafricana)
-          africana)

 2011